 Heidi Audette, Communications and Legislative Director

-She completed her Bachelor of Science with an emphasis in Public Policy at Montana Tech of the University of Montana.
-After graduation, she moved back to Olympia and was hired by the House of Representatives in the Office of the Speaker.
-She spent several years in the Speaker’s Office and was later hired as a House Research Analyst focusing on K-12 Education.
+Born and raised in Beaver Falls, Pennsylvania, Heidi Audette completed her Bachelor of Science with an emphasis in Public Policy at Montana Tech of the University of Montana.
+After graduation, she moved to Olympia and took a position with the House of Representatives in the Office of the Speaker.
+She spent several years in the Speaker’s Office and then moved into the position of House Research Analyst focusing on K-12 Education.

-Angela Roberts, Human Resources Director
+Sarah Conly, Human Resources Director

 Rudy Lopez, Washington Veterans Cemetery Director

 Rudy Lopez is a 30-year veteran of the United States Air Force, holding various positions in the medical field including the Air Force Pharmacy Career Field Manager.
 His assignments include numerous bases stateside as well as overseas in Turkey and Germany.
 He deployed and served as the 332d Expeditionary Medical Group Superintendent, Joint Base Balad, Iraq in support of Operation Iraqi Freedom in 2007, and served as the interim 15 Airlift Wing Command Chief, Hickam AFB Hawaii in 2009.

 As the Veterans Cemetery Director, Lopez is responsible for planning, coordinating, and directing the administration and operation of the State Veterans cemetery."Throughout my career I've had the privilege of serving our military members, veterans and their families” said Lopez.
 “I'm honored and humbled to be given this opportunity to continue to serve that same community of great Americans throughout the inland northwest."